Good and better - short actionable feedback

 - Do it instantly (so not to forget anything)

-- Keep it brief and actionable (so that I/we will work it with it)
+- Keep it brief and actionable (to actually work with it)

 - Use "Better:" for anything that can be improved